Knut Richard Thyberg: Career

 Thyberg served in Paris in 1920, London in 1921, Antwerp in 1923 and in New York City in 1923.
 He was acting administrative officer in 1926 and second legation secretary in Riga with dual accreditation in 1928.
-He then served in London in 1929, Copenhagen in 1931 and was acting chargé d'affaires in Prague in 1931.
+He then served in London in 1929, Copenhagen in 1931 and was chargé d'affaires ad interim in Prague in 1931.

-Thyberg served as first legation secretary in Copenhagen in 1933 and was acting chargé d'affaires in Cairo in 1936.
-He then served as legation counsellor in 1938 and was acting chargé d'affaires in Belgrade from 1938 to 1939 and in Ankara from 1940 to 1941.
+Thyberg served as first legation secretary in Copenhagen in 1933 and was chargé d'affaires ad interim in Cairo in 1936.
+He then served as legation counsellor in 1938 and was chargé d'affaires ad interim in Belgrade from 1938 to 1939 and in Ankara from 1940 to 1941.
 Thyberg was director of the Political Department at the Foreign Ministry in Stockholm from 1941 to 1944 and was minister plenipotentiary, chargé d'affaires and the Swedish government's agent for monitoring the Greece Commission's aid activities in Athens from 1944 to 1948.

-He was then envoy in Rio de Janeiro from 1949 to 1955, envoy and ambassador in Lisbon from 1955 to 1959 with dual accreditation in Monrovia from 1958 to 1959.
+Thyberg arrived in Greece in August 1944.
+As the Germans did not permit any foreign diplomatic representatives, Minister Thyberg initially held the title of Swedish Consul General and only gained full diplomatic status after Greece's liberation and the Germans' withdrawal in October 1944.
+At that time, apart from Minister Thyberg, the only remaining diplomatic and consular foreign personnel were the Swedish Consul Gösta Risberg, a former Spanish minister, and a Swiss former chargé d'affaires.
+Minister Thyberg conducted his official duties at the Dutch legation, whose interests Sweden represented.
+Furthermore, Sweden also looked after the interests of the Soviet Union and Argentina.
+During the activities associated with these protective missions, Minister Thyberg, thanks to a considerable level of understanding from SS General Walter Schimana, who was then the highest-ranking German military officer in Athens, managed to liberate around 50 Jews from captivity and return them to their homes.

+Thyberg served as envoy in Rio de Janeiro from 1949 to 1955, envoy and ambassador in Lisbon from 1955 to 1959.
+In response to growing Swedish industrial interests in Liberia—especially the formation of the LAMCO Syndicate in 1955—Sweden’s Ministry for Foreign Affairs recognized the need for official diplomatic representation in Monrovia.
+Both government officials and business leaders agreed that representation was essential to support this major investment.
+As part of this initiative, Thyberg, then Swedish envoy to Lisbon, was appointed as Sweden’s representative in Liberia in 1958.
+Initially accredited with envoy status, Thyberg was later promoted to ambassador in 1959, becoming the first Swedish ambassador in sub-Saharan Africa.
+His appointment symbolized Sweden’s political support for its commercial interests in Liberia, particularly as large numbers of Swedish workers were expected to join the LAMCO project.
+Thyberg’s role thus reflected a close alignment between Swedish foreign policy and economic expansion abroad during the late 1950s.

 Thyberg remained in the Swedish diplomatic service for two years before retiring in 1961.